clux/facemaulers/halos-2.md

 ## Queen Neri
 Slender storm giant.
 Smaller than the other.
 Still 14 feet.
+"no one ventures beyond the veil unless accompanied by me and serissa"

-taunt: "if you value your life..."
+taunt: "if you value your life...".
+You will leave our chambers.

+### Difficulties
+If they go in the wrong direction put a Golem War Machine 205 CC (modified lightning)

 ## Timeline Note Drow
 Drow started attacking Gilgrin as they've gotten wind of the source of the summoning.
 However, this is not the main enclave, because they took Gracklstugh and was happy to see chaos reign (good for the drow in the long run - if they can survive).